 His writing and paintings have been in print on numerous occasions, most notably in his published work ‘The Creatures in the Night’, a story written and lavishly illustrated by Wilkins in 2008.

 His most recent work, ‘The Moustachio Quartet’, is a novel in four parts published by ‘Wind on the Wire Publishing’.
 The series [‘Caruso’, ‘Zapik’, ‘Mannikin’ and ‘Eissenstrom’] explores imagination and questions aspects of consciousness, perception and reality amidst the miasma of being.
 The first three volumes were featured at the 2015 Hay Literary Festival.
 The final book in the series ‘Eissenstrom’, published in 2017 was featured at the 2018 Hay Festival.

 Clive is a performer and professional magician (MMC) with a particular interest in the nature of illusion and the psychology of perception and the methods used to make sense of a strange world.

 He lives in the heart of England in the small county of Rutland.
 In his spare time he is a teacher, flautist, origamist and tango dancer.
-Clive was awarded a professorship by Nanjing University of Technology in 2018.
+Clive has been awarded professorships by Nanjing University, Institute of Technology, China (2018), Beijing University of Language and Culture, China (2019) and Hangzhou Diangi University, China (2019).